Our Blog

 Contact Our Vein Doctors at The Kimmel Institute of Florida

 There is help for deep vein thrombosis and those who are at higher risk of deep vein thrombosis.
 Our doctors can help treat your venous issues.
-View Our Before and After Images Meet Our Vein Physicians in Florida If you would like to learn more about the risk factors affecting deep vein thrombosis, schedule an appointment at our West Palm Beach, Florida offices today. whether you live in the Boca Raton or Fort Lauderdale areas, we can help determine your individual risk factors and assess and diagnose your condition if you’re struggling with symptoms.
+Meet Our Vein Physicians in Florida If you would like to learn more about the risk factors affecting deep vein thrombosis, schedule an appointment at our West Palm Beach, Florida offices today. whether you live in the Boca Raton or Fort Lauderdale areas, we can help determine your individual risk factors and assess and diagnose your condition if you’re struggling with symptoms.